 "At a friend's," Tom said slowly.
 His arms left her as he readjusted his robes.
 "The Malfoys'."

 "What?"
 Tonks had a note of fear in her voice.
 "You-You're a Death Eater?"

 He frowned sadly.
 "I'm sorry I didn't tell you.
 I didn't want to lose your trust."

 Tonks gaped at him, feeling fury and grief and flattered all at once.
 She couldn't believe he'd keep something so huge from her, knowing she was an Auror.
 She kicked herself for being so stupid as to like that he respected her opinion of him so much.
 Worst of all, she wanted to sob because she felt her heart swell.
 It was going to burst if she could love him any more than she already did.
 But this—this was bad… "No, no…"

 She shook her head.
 "But I still love you…," she whispered, more to herself than to him, though she couldn't believe her own ears.

 "And there's nothing wrong with that."

 "My lord."
 Rodolphus Lestrange entered the room.
 Tonks turned away from her uncle.
 It chilled her to think that she was in love with a man who adhered to her deranged extended family's beliefs… Wait.
-Had Rodolphus really just said "My lord"?
-Tonks felt a chill run the length of her spine as Tom held her hand.
+Had Rodolphus really just said "my lord"?
+Tonks felt another chill, this time running the length of her spine as Tom held her hand.